 Private tours during those hours and during the evening can be arranged by calling the museum, or stopping in to see us.

-FIVE-OH-ONE-CEE-THREE: It’s now official.
-The museum is officially a 501(c)(3) organization.
+FIVE-OH-ONE-CEE-THREE: The museum is a 501(c)(3) organization.
 Consequently, all donations to the museum are tax deductible.
 This is retroactive to November of 2011.
-(Thank heaven.
-Now I can fret about something else for months on end.)

 VISITING HOURS: We are located at 727 Grand Street in Vermilion across the street from Vermilion's historic E&R Church.
-The museum is open Mondays, Wednesdays, and Sundays from 1 to 4 PM.
-On Saturday the museum it is open from 11 AM to 2 PM.
+The museum is open Monday thru Saturday from 11 AM to 3 PM.
 A small admission donation of $3 (for adults) is requested.
-Children under the age of 11 will be admitted for free.
-Phone For Special Tours: 440-967-4555.
-Keep an eye out here - because this may change.
+Children accompanied with an adult will be admitted free.
+For Special Tours call: 440-967-4555.

 MEMBERSHIPS: Memberships to the VERMILION NEWS PRINT SHOP MUSEUM are now available.
 Funds generated will go toward the aforementioned renovations and maintenance of the shop.